pq-code-package/tsc/meetings/2024-05-23/minutes.md

 We reviewed the discussion so far in [mlkem-c-aarch64#37](https://github.com/pq-code-package/mlkem-c-aarch64/issues/37)

 Minimum could be to run tests properly, use test vectors, run static analysis.
-If going for higher assurance we should do more - ie formal methods to prove no undefined behaviour, constant-time verification.
+If going for higher assurance we should do more - ie formal methods to prove no undefined behaviour (e.g. using CBMC), constant-time verification.
 Later extending to assembly correctness.
-Maybe we also look into additional tooling like CBMC especially when working on highly micro-optimized assembly.

 'production-ready'- very dependent on user's requirements ie embedded system vs cloud-scale service.
 Other aspects - like supply-chain security, performance, portability, BOMs are part of this too.
 Different implementations will vary (ie libjade etc is higher).
 Maybe alpha/pre-releases have lower guarantees.
 What's needed is to explain and document. can raise the bar over time.